agda/agda/doc/user-manual/tools/command-line-options.rst

 Command-line options
 --------------------

 Agda accepts the following options.
+Agda checks that options used in imported modules are consistent with each other, e.g. a module using `--safe`, `--without-K`, `--no-universe-polymorphism`, `--no-sized-types` or `--no-guardedness` may only import modules with the same option, and modules using `--cubical` or `--prop` must in turn use the same option.

 General options
 ~~~~~~~~~~~~~~~